jan-dh/translator/README.md

 ## Translator Overview

 Translator is a field type, that provides a UI in the form of a field for static translations from your templates.
+This way authors can edit translatable text snippets in the actual entry, category, ... they are used in.
+Making the translations editable on this level provides ensures a better author experience.

 ## Using Translator